dan10ish/dan10ish.github.io/SETUP_FINDS.md

-# Today I Learned (TIL) Section Setup Guide
+# Finds Section Setup Guide

-This guide will walk you through setting up the complete TIL feature on your website.
-The TIL section appears on your homepage as a tabbed interface alongside your Writings, with a smooth animated underline using Framer Motion.
+This guide will walk you through setting up the complete Finds feature on your website.
+The Finds section appears on your homepage as a tabbed interface alongside your Writings, where you can share awesome stuff you discover across the internet.

 ## Quick Start (4 minutes)

 1. **Create Supabase database** (1 min) - Run SQL from Step 1
 2. **Configure credentials** (1 min) - Add to .env.local and copy for shortcut
 3. **Create Apple Shortcut** (2 min) - Follow Step 3 below
-4. **Done!** Start adding TIL entries from anywhere
+4. **Done!** Start adding Finds entries from anywhere

 The shortcut posts directly to Supabase's REST API - simpler and faster!